 Click to enlarge.

 Or, view the rate charts.

 - If you retired before 1987, refer to Chart A for your 2020 retiree health plan rates

 - If your service date is after July 1, 1988, and you are retired, and you are under age 62, refer to Chart B for your 2020 retiree health plan rates

 - If your service date is before July 1, 1988 and you are any age, or

 If your service date is on or after July 1, 1988 and you are age 62 or older, refer to the rate chart based on when you retired:

-- If you retire on or after January 1, 2019, refer to the Chart H for your 2019 retiree health plan rates.
+- If you retired on or after January 1, 2017 and before January 1, 2019, refer to Chart G for your 2020 retiree health plan rates

 Retire On or After January 1, 2021